315+ Telescopes Ranked

 Accessories

 For a finder, the ETX-90 AT includes a standard red dot finder attached to the scope with a non-standard bracket, meaning it’s effectively the only option.
-However, for the purposes of aiming at bright targets or aligning the GoTo system, it works fine.
+However, for the purposes of aiming at bright targets or aligning the GoTo system, I agree that it works fine.

 Mount

-The ETX-90’s mount also consumes a lot of power.
-Inserting 8 AA batteries will likely give you one or two nights of observing before the scope drains them.
+ETX-90’s mount also consumes a lot of power.
+Inserting 8 AA batteries gives me one or two nights of observing before the scope drains them.
 Some sort of reusable/rechargeable battery or power supply is required for the ETX in the long run, unless you can run it exclusively off AC power.

 Should I buy a Used Meade ETX-90 AT?